stjude-rust-labs/rfcs/text/0001-sprocket-test.md

 - What other designs have been considered and what is the rationale for not choosing them?
 - What is the impact of not doing this?

+## Custom testing rationale

+The custom test design is meant to maximize flexibility without adding implementation complexity.
+The implementation proposed couldn't be much simpler: simply invoke an arbitrary executable with a single positional argument, expect an exit code of zero and anything else is a failed test.

+This child process will inherit the parent process's environment, and it will ultimately be up to test authors for ensuring their test environment and dependencies are correct.
+This may lead to debugging difficulties, and Sprocket will be able to offer very little help with what's going on (aside from forwarding the STDOUT and STDERR streams).

+This is a large drawback of the design, but I believe the flexibility offered here is worth those pains.
+Users can drop shell scripts, Python scripts, bespoke Rust binaries, or anything else using any framework they want, so long as it has a `+x` bit and can process a positional argument.

 # Prior art
 [prior-art]: #prior-art